Photoshop’s stunning new tool instantly restores your old family photos

 Photoshop's Neural Filters only arrived in 2020, but these AI-powered tools have already grown significantly in both number and versatility.
 The new Photo Restoration tool, though, might be one of its most useful ones yet.

-But the power of the Photoshop brand and its ubiquity means its photo restoration tool has a good chance of being used more widely, particularly among beginners who aren't familiar with its tools.
-The only downside is that you need full Photoshop in order to use the feature.
+But the power of the Photoshop brand, and its ubiquity, means its photo restoration tool has a good chance of being used more widely, particularly among beginners who aren't familiar with all of its tools and are looking for a one-click solution.
+The only downside is that you need the full version of Photoshop in order to use the feature.

-If you don't want the program to be too heavy-handed with your photo, there are adjustment sliders and check boxes (for things like 'enhance face' and 'scratch reduction' for you to customize the look.
+If you don't want the program to be too heavy-handed with your photo, there are adjustment sliders and check boxes for tools like Enhance Face and Scratch Reduction that enable you to customize the look.